 Trim one slice of panettone so that it fits into the bottom of the souffle dish.
 Spoon 2 or 3 tablespoons of melted butter over it and then enough of the custard mixture to cover the panettone.
 Let it absorb the custard, adding more if necessary to cover.
 Repeat with additional slices of panettone, melted butter, and custard until the dish is filled to the very top.
 With each slice (and especially the last), use your palm to hold down the panettone until it completely submerged and saturated with custard.
 Do not compress the panettone, or the budino will be too dense.
 Drizzle any remaining butter over the top.

 Place the souffle dish into a larger pan filled with enough very hot tap water to come three-quarters of the way up the side of the dish.
 Bake for about an hour and a half.
 The top should be puffed and brown, the pudding should begin to pull away from the sides of the dish, and the internal temperature should rise to between 160 and 170 degrees.
 Allow the pudding to cool for at least 15 minutes.
 Just before serving, run a thin knife around the inside of the dish and unmold the pudding by inverting the souffle dish onto a large plate.
 Serve warm, cut into wedges.

-Courtesy of Jeffry Steingarten, Adapted from a Recipe by Carla Camporesi
+Recipe courtesy of Jeffry Steingarten, Adapted from a recipe by Carla Camporesi